bigb0sss/USStaffMama/README.md

 # USStaffMama
-USStaffMama is a web scrapper for [US Staff](https://bearsofficialsstore.com) where it aggregates open source resources for US employee data, such as names, job title, locations, etc. This will help red teamers/pentester for generating a list of usernames for further password guessing or phishing attacks.
+USStaffMama is a web scraper for [US Staff](https://bearsofficialsstore.com) where it aggregates open source resources for US employee data, such as names, job title, locations, etc. This will help red teamers/pentester for generating a list of usernames for further password guessing or phishing attacks.
 And a great thing about this website is that it doesn't require login/authentication for accessing all its data :)

 ## Installation